 For research resources related to a specific discipline, please view the following guides:

-Use the tabs along the top of this guide to explore different resources, such as recommended journals and databases, services for Teaching Assistants, and other guides to assist you in your studies.
+Use the tabs along the top of this guide to explore different resources, such as recommended journals and databases, services for graduate students, and other guides to assist you in your studies.

 Mondays, 2 pm – 4 pm

 The University Library has different study spaces to address your needs as a graduate student.
 Choose your preferred research environment from study carrels, group study rooms, collaborative work spaces, and quiet study floors.